Appetizers

-The reason you want your batter to be really cold before you do this is so that it stays in solid pieces instead of creating a cohesive dough.
+The reason you want your batter to be cold before you do this is so that it stays in solid pieces instead of creating a cohesive dough.
 Next, you are going to add in cold buttermilk and use a spatula or wooden spoon to gently stir the liquid into the mixture.
 Be gentle here as you don’t want to overmix and as your mixture starts forming the dough, you can turn it into a lightly floured work surface.
 Flour your hands and gently press the mixture together into one piece of dough.

 You are then going to add a few folds into the dough which is going to help create flakiness.
 Press the dough onto about one inch thick and then fold it into half, press the dough out again and then create another fold this time going in the opposite direction.
-Continue doing this about six times, this folding process is creating layers in the dough which will translate into a really flakey biscuit once baked.
-The gently you are with the dough the more tender your biscuits are going to be.
+Continue doing this about six times, this folding process is creating layers in the dough which will translate into a flakey biscuit once baked.
+The more gently you are with the dough the more tender your biscuits are going to be.

-Use a biscuit cutter to stamp out your biscuits, your biscuits can be about an inch thick to get really tall biscuits.
+Use a biscuit cutter to stamp out your biscuits, your biscuits can be about an inch thick to get tall biscuits.
 Bake at 450 degrees Fahrenheit for about 13 to 15 minutes or until golden brown.
 Brush the top of your warm biscuits with melted butter.
-Your biscuits should be incredibly light tender.
+Your biscuits should be incredibly light and tender.
 Enjoy…

 Ingredients;